 We like busy people, because busy people are ambitious, curious people.
 Many of our courses are taught in the afternoon and evening, to allow flexible scheduling for students who have outside obligations.

-Enjoy our video below, which offers a glimpse into the world of Industrial Design at Jefferson and how students can make the most of their experience.
+We have compiled some videos below for your enjoyment, which offer a glimpse into the world of Industrial Design at Jefferson and how students can make the most of their experience.

 Collaboration & Partnerships